 Shallow marshes, deep marshes, and open water communities occur in areas with permanent to seasonal shallow water.
 The dominant vegetation type is emergent aquatic plants in shallow marshes with a transition to floating-leaved and submergent plants with increasing water depths (BWSR, 2019).
 In standing water wetlands, organic soil segregation is not typically practical because of the inability to maintain a cohesive spoil pile due to liquid nature of soil; however, Enbridge will attempt to segregate as much of the organic layer as possible based on site saturation conditions.
-Enbridge does not propose to seed standing water wetland areas.
+Enbridge will not typically segregate topsoil in these wetlands and Enbridge does not propose to seed standing water wetland areas.
 It is widely accepted that the reestablishment of vegetation within standing water wetlands occurs best through natural process without supplemental seeding, except where there is repeated disturbance or sediment accumulation (BWSR, 2019).